 Set your navigation to 1099 Lombard Street, which will take you to the top of the hill.
 If you feel the need to get out of your car, know that street parking is a longshot; the nearest parking garage is about six blocks away at 721 Filbert Street.
 If you’re taking public transit, you can access the hill by way of public bus (the 30 will take you straight from Union Square to Columbus Avenue, a few blocks from Lombard).
 If going by cable car, the Powell-Hyde line will drop you off right at the intersection of Hyde and Lombard (the top of the crooked block), or the Powell-Mason line will drop you three blocks away at Lombard and Columbus.

 How to Visit Lombard Street

 If you’re on foot, you can walk the street, carefully hugging the bushes (cars have been known to jump the curb); or climb up and down the public stairways on either side of the street.
-Access the hill by way of public bus or the Powell/Hyde Cable Car line.

 While the top of the hill delivers on cityscape views, the block’s eastern terminus is the most famous photo location.
 Pull over to park and make sure to snap a photo of the whimsical road from below.
 You’ll be right next to the fictional home of Scottie from Alfred Hitchcock’s Vertigo, located at 900 Lombard Street.